-The first step to getting the culture you want is getting clear on what it looks like.
-But it’s tricky to put your finger on culture.
-What’s the secret to making the intangible tangible?
 Using visuals and games gets beyond the superficial and generic to what’s uniquely true about your organization.
-Inspired by Gamestorming, here are six games XPLANE plays with groups who want to shape company culture and map their current or desired culture.
-These games are serious play–while you’re having fun in a group, you’re opening up challenging conversations and getting to the heart of a slippery topic.
-This technique is just part of XPLANE’s approach to culture mapping.
+Inspired by Gamestorming, below are six games XPLANE plays with groups who want to shape company culture and map their current or desired culture.

 Anthropologist’s Game